How Much Snow Can Your Roof Take? (Indiana Home Guide)

 Is Your Roof Ready for Indiana Winter?

-When it comes to lake-effect snow, even a few inches can be enough to put your roof at risk, especially if it’s flat, aging, or poorly insulated.
+The most important thing to keep in mind is that Indiana roofs are designed to handle typical winter accumulation without issue.
 Now that you know how to monitor snow loads and when to act, you’ve taken an important first step toward protecting your home this winter.

 But roof protection doesn’t stop at snow removal.
 Your next step is to read How to Prepare Your Roof for Winter in Indiana and Michigan so you can catch hidden risks, prevent leaks, and extend your roof’s life before storms hit.